-- 1) In the sixth semester (the second term of the third year), students select one field from "Methodologies for Studying Japanese Language Culture" (I and II are education-related, III to VII are language-and-literature-related).
+- Assignment - In the fifth semester (the first term of the third year), students select one field from "Methodologies for Studying Japanese Language Culture" (I and II are education-related, III to VII are language-andliterature-related).
 (They may study two of the seven subjects from I to VII.) - 2) Students select a research topic at the end of their "Methodology" class.
-(Those who have studied two of these classes must decide on one area at that time.) - 3) In the seventh and eighth semesters, students continue to research their chosen topic under the supervision of the teacher in charge of the "Methodology" subject they have studied in the sixth semester (Those who studied two subjects must select one of the two.). - 4) In the 8th semester, students report on their research topic on the designated date in October, and submit their graduation thesis at the end of the coming January.
+(Those who have studied two of these classes must decide on one area at that time.) - 3) In the sixth to eighth semesters, students continue to research their chosen topic under the supervision of the teacher in charge of the "Methodology" subject they have studied in the fifth semester (Those who studied two subjects must select one of the two.). - 4) In the 8th semester, students report on their research topic on the designated date in October, and submit their graduation thesis at the end of the coming January. - \bigcirc Assignment Timing

-Assignment Timing

-Students decide their research affiliation at the end of the sixth semester.
+Students decide their research affiliation at the end of the fifth semester.

-- 1) At the end of the fifth semester (in July of the third year), students receive orientation and guidance (an overview of the "Methodology" subject and how to approach studying it). - 2) At the end of the sixth semester (in February of the third year), students decide their research affiliation through the research survey.
+- 1) At the end of the fourth semester (in February of the second year), students receive orientation and guidance (an overview of the "Methodology" subject and how to approach studying it). - 2) At the end of the fifth semester (in July of the third year), students decide their research affiliation through the research survey.